stasfilin/fastread/README.md

 [![Build Status](https://travis-ci.org/stasfilin/fastread.svg?branch=master)](https://travis-ci.org/stasfilin/fastread)

-_Fastread is a library for read big files_
+_Fastread is a library for reading big files_

 ## How to install and update